ZongruiL/Covid-Tracker/README.md

-# Music Player
+# Covid Tracker

-Create a Music Player for CS5520 personal project
+Create a Covid Tracker for CS5520 personal project